 Guided group exploring frescoes in Palazzo Vecchio Museum, Florence.

 Get your booking confirmed instantly

-You can also opt for a secret passage guided tour through Duke Gualtieri’s hidden stairway, discovering secret cabinets and artifacts.
+As an optional feature, experience a secret passage guided tour revealing Duke Gualtieri’s hidden stairway along with exclusive access to secret cabinets and artifacts.

-Small group tour of up to 14 guests only available in English, Italian, French and German (as per option selected)
+Italian small group tour limited to 14 people only available in English, French, German (as per option selected)

-English guided tour of the secret passages (as per option selected)
+Guided exploration of the secret passages with an English-speaking guide (as per option selected)

+Guided group exploring frescoes in Palazzo Vecchio Museum, Florence.